NICMx/FORT-validator/README.md

 ## Status

 Due to a temporary resource shortage, the project's development has slowed down to essential maintenance.
-No new features are expected to be developed during 2022, but bugfixing and support will remain active.
+No new features are expected to be developed during the first half of 2023, but bugfixing and support will remain active.

-Development will resume in full during 2023.
+Development will resume in full during the second half of 2023.

 ## Documentation